PF

 Instructions

-2. 2Pat the pork completely dry with paper towels and season all over with the salt.
+1. 1Pat the pork loin completely dry with paper towels and season all over with salt and black pepper.

-3. 3Heat the olive oil in a large Dutch oven over high heat.
-Once the oil is glistening, sear the pork shoulder on all sides until well browned, about 4 minutes per side.
+2. 2Heat the olive oil in a large Dutch oven over high heat until shimmering.
+Sear the pork on all sides until deeply browned, about 4 minutes per side.
 Transfer to a plate.

-4. 4Reduce the heat to medium.
-Add the shallot and fennel to the same Dutch oven and cook, stirring occasionally, until softened and lightly caramelized, about 5 minutes.
-If the veggies begin to brown too quickly, add ¼ cup of the chicken stock to deglaze.
-Add the garlic and cook, stirring, until fragrant, about 1 more minute.
-Transfer the vegetables to a separate plate.
+3. 3Reduce heat to medium.
+Add the shallot and fennel bulb to the Dutch oven and cook, stirring occasionally, until softened and lightly caramelized, about 5 minutes.
+Add the garlic and cook, stirring, until fragrant, about 1 minute more.
+Transfer vegetables to a separate plate.

 Nutrition — Per Serving